mediquest-nl/logback-masking-pattern-layouts/README.md

 ### Masking a password

-Below maskes strings that contain password=xxx or password="xxx" as password=***** and password="*****" respectively.
+Below masks strings that contain password=xxx or password="xxx" as password=***** and password="*****" respectively.

 ```xml